vscosta/yap/docs/syntax.md

 implemented).
 Initially the terminal stream write the characters using Prolog escape sequences while other streams generate an I/O exception.

-@subsection BOM BOM: Byte Order Mark
+=== @addgroup BOM BOM: Byte Order Mark
+@ingroup WideChars

 From Stream Encoding, you may have got the impression that text-files are complicated.
 This section deals with a related topic, making live often easier for the user, but providing another worry to the programmer.   *BOM* or <em>Byte Order Marker</em> is a technique for identifying Unicode text-files as well as the encoding they use.
-Such files start with the Unicode character `0xFEFF`, a non-breaking, zero-width space character.
-This is a pretty unique sequence that is not likely to be the start of a non-Unicode file and uniquely distinguishes the various Unicode file formats.
-As it is a zero-width blank, it even doesn't produce any output.
-This solves all problems, or ...

-Some formats start of as US-ASCII and may contain some encoding mark to switch to UTF-8, such as the `encoding="UTF-8"` in an XML header.
-Such formats often explicitly forbid the the use of a UTF-8 BOM.
-In other cases there is additional information telling the encoding making the use of a BOM redundant or even illegal.
+Please read the [W3C](https://www.w3.org/International/questions/qa-byte-order-mark.en.php] page for a detailed explanation of byte-order marks.

+BOMa are necessary on multi-byte encodings, such as UTF-16 and UTF-32.
+There is  a BOM for UTF-8, but it is rarely used.
-The BOM is handled by the `open/4` predicate.
+The BOM is handled by the open/4 predicate.
 By default, text-files are probed for the BOM when opened for reading.
 If a BOM is found, the encoding is set accordingly and the property `bom(true)` is available through stream_property/2.
 When opening a file for writing, writing a BOM can be requested using the option `bom(true)` with `open/4`.
+Do notice that YAP will write a BOM by default on UTF-16 (including UCS-2) and UTF-32; otherwise the default is not to write a BOM.
+BOMs are not avaliable for ASCII and ISO-LATIN-1.

-@subsection Operators Summary of YAP Predefined Operators
+= @addgroup Operators Summary of YAP Predefined Operators
+@ingroup YapSyntax

 The Prolog syntax caters for operators of three main kinds: